- On this page:

-have + object + verb 3 (past participle) – have something done
+have + object + verb 3 (past participle)

-have + object + infinitive – have someone do something
+have + object + infinitive

 - They had their car repaired. (they arranged for someone to repair it)

-- They repaired their car. (they did it themselves)
+Compare to: They repaired their car. (they did it themselves)

 - I had my hair cut yesterday.
 (I went to the hairdresser)

-- I cut my hair yesterday.
+Compare to: I cut my hair yesterday.
 (I cut it myself)

 - Bill had his money stolen.